Understanding Your Growth Model

 Grow Using Data Course by Segment

-A mathematical growth modal is more quantitative and generally built using a spreadsheet – you can think of this more like a formula for your business that lives in Excel.
+A mathematical growth model is more quantitative and generally built using a spreadsheet - you can think of this more like a formula for your business that lives in Excel.
 One of the biggest challenges to building a quantitative model is the accuracy of your assumptions, such as channel conversion rates, or costs/CPM for paid traffic (at the acquisition stage).

 A growth model is a mathematical representation of your users